-Considering rising COVID-19 case counts and COVID-19-related hospitalizations in the state of Pennsylvania, the Pennsylvania DOH aims to provide healthcare providers (in both inpatient and outpatient settings) an outline of the current options available for treatment of COVID-19.
+Although case counts are declining in Pennsylvania, COVID-19 cases and COVID-19-related hospitalizations continue to occur.
+The Pennsylvania DOH aims to provide healthcare providers (in both inpatient and outpatient settings) an outline of the current options available for treatment of COVID-19.

+This advisory is an update to HAN 565 and includes additional information about sotrovimab.
 The DOH would also like to inform healthcare providers that availability of these treatment products has increased.
-Since treatment coverage remains mandated by federal law, healthcare providers are encouraged to utilize the treatment options, when clinically appropriate, with the goal of reducing hospital admissions and/or duration of hospitalizations, and the overall COVID-19 burden in the community.
+Since insurance coverage for treatment remains mandated-by-federal-law, healthcare providers are encouraged to utilize the treatment options, when clinically appropriate, with the goal of reducing hospital admissions and/or duration of hospitalizations, and the overall COVID-19 burden in the community.
 Additionally, the guidance for the treatment options has changed; the DOH seeks to relay the current guidance to healthcare providers and provide additional reference material.
 The treatment options and current guidance is outlined below.